IBM-Cloud/docs/services/Cloudant/api/authorization.md

 [_users database ![External link icon](../images/launch-glyph.svg "External link icon")](http://docs.couchdb.org/en/1.6.1/intro/security.html#authentication-database){:new_window}
 to manage roles in Cloudant.
 However,
-you must turn off Cloudant security for those roles first.
-To do this,
-`PUT` a JSON document to the `_security` endpoint of the database.
+you must turn off Cloudant security for those roles first, by sending a JSON document to the `_security` endpoint of the database.
 For example, `https://<username>.cloudant.com/<database>/_security`.

-_Example submission of a modification request, using HTTP:_
+_Example of using HTTP to submit a modification request:_

 ```http
 PUT /$DATABASE/_security HTTP/1.1